 To change from the Latin Church to the Byzantine Church, you must first be involved in a Byzantine parish for at least a year.
 You need this time to become acquainted with Byzantine spirituality and liturgical life.
 You should then discus the matter with the Byzantine pastor.
 He will then guide you in writing a letter to the Byzantine bishop, asking to join his eparchy.
 The Byzantine bishop will then contact the Latin bishop, who will investigate the matter.
 If you are cleared, the Latin bishop will turn you over to the care of the Byzantine bishop, and you will officially become Byzantine Catholic.
 The entire process only takes a few months.

 You will only be refused if one of the bishops suspects that you have the wrong motivation.
 If you want to transfer because you are attracted to the spirituality of the Byzantine Church, your request will almost always be granted.
 But if you want to transfer because you don’t like the Latin Church, and you say this in your letter, your request will be refused.

 This is a big step to take, and should be treated with great seriousness.
-You can only transfer Churches once in your life, and the change is permanent.
 But if you find yourself falling in love with the Byzantine Church, and begin to think of it as home, then go for it.